Yuan Kewen: Early life

-In 1889, Yuan was born.
-Yuan's father was Yuan Shikai, a Chinese military and government officer during the late Qing Dynasty and the Emperor of China until 1916.
-Yuan's mother was Lady Kim (金氏), his father's third concubine and a Korean born in Seoul.
-Yuan's elder brother was Yuan Keding.
+Yuan was born in 1889.
+His father was Chinese Emperor Yuan Shikai.
+Yuan's Korean mother was Lady Gim (金氏), his father's third Korean concubine born in Hanseong, Korea.
+Yuan's elder brother was Prince Yuan Keding.

 Career

 Yuan was an expert of Chinese traditional literature and a master of calligraphy and Chinese ink painting.
 He excelled in poetry and lyrics and was obsessed in collecting fine arts and antiques.
 He was against his father's revival of monarchy and also lived a promiscuous life, which irritated his father.
-Yuan fled to Shanghai and joined a gang of thugs.
+Yuan fled to the Foreign concession of Shanghai and joined a gang of thugs.
 He recruited many disciples in Shanghai and Tianjin.

 Personal life

 Yuan married Liu Meizhen (刘梅真).
-In addition to his wife, Yuan had five concubines, Qingyunlou, Xiaotaohong, Tang Zhijun, Yu Peiwen, and Yaxian.
+In addition to his wife, Yuan had five concubines, Qing Yunlou, Xiao Taohong, Tang Zhijun, Yu Peiwen, and Yaxian.
 Yuan also had numerous mistresses.

 Yuan had four sons and three daughters, and all of them were scholars.
-Yuan's third son, Yuan Jialiu（袁家騮), was a renowned high energy physicist.
-Jialiu's wife was Chien-Shiung Wu, a prominent nuclear physicist.
+Yuan's third son, Yuan Jialiu（袁家騮), was a renowned high-energy physicist.

 In 1931, Yuan died in Tianjin.

-He is also known for research in Paper Tiger game and he wrote《雀谱》.
+He is also known for research on the paper tiger game and he wrote《雀谱》.